stas00/porting/transformers/fairseq-wmt19/README.md

 mkdir -p $DATA_DIR
 sacrebleu -t wmt19 -l $PAIR --echo src > $DATA_DIR/val.source
 sacrebleu -t wmt19 -l $PAIR --echo ref > $DATA_DIR/val.target
-PYTHONPATH="src:examples/seq2seq" python examples/seq2seq/run_eval.py $MODEL $DATA_DIR/val.source $SAVE_DIR/test_translations.txt --reference_path $DATA_DIR/val.target --score_path $SAVE_DIR/test_bleu.json --bs $BS --task translation --num_beams $NUM_BEAMS --length_penalty $LENGTH_PENALTY --info $MODEL --dump-args
+PYTHONPATH="src:examples/seq2seq" python examples/seq2seq/run_eval.py $MODEL \
+$DATA_DIR/val.source $SAVE_DIR/test_translations.txt --reference_path $DATA_DIR/val.target \
+--score_path $SAVE_DIR/test_bleu.json --bs $BS --task translation --num_beams $NUM_BEAMS \
+--length_penalty $LENGTH_PENALTY --info $MODEL --dump-args
 ```
 which took a few minutes to run and returned:
 ```
-{'bleu': 39.0498, 'n_obs': 2000, 'runtime': 184, 'seconds_per_sample': 0.092, 'num_beams': 5, 'length_penalty': 1.1, 'info': 'ru-en'}
+{'bleu': 39.0498, 'n_obs': 2000, 'runtime': 184, 'seconds_per_sample': 0.092,
+'num_beams': 5, 'length_penalty': 1.1, 'info': 'ru-en'}
 ```
 You can see that the BLEU score was `39.0498` and that it evaluated using 2000 test inputs, provided by `sacrebleu` using the `wmt19` dataset.

 Remember, I couldn't use the model ensemble, so I next needed to find the best performing checkpoint.
 For that purpose I wrote a script [fsmt-bleu-eval-each-chkpt.py](https://github.com/stas00/porting/tree/master/transformers/fairseq-wmt19/scripts/fsmt-bleu-eval-each-chkpt.sh) which converted each checkpoint, run the eval script and reported the best one.
-As a result I knew that `model4.pt` was delivering the best performance.
+As a result I knew that `model4.pt` was delivering the best performance, out of the 4 available checkpoints.

-I wasn't getting the same BLEU scores as reported in the original paper, so I next needed to make sure that we were comparing the same data using the same tools.
+I wasn't getting the same BLEU scores as the ones reported in the original paper, so I next needed to make sure that we were comparing the same data using the same tools.
 Through asking at the `fairseq` issue I was given the code that was used by `fairseq` developers to get their BLEU scores - you will find it [here](https://github.com/stas00/porting/tree/master/transformers/fairseq-wmt19/scripts/fseq-reproduce-bleu.sh).
 But, alas, their method was using a re-ranking approach which wasn't disclosed.
 Moreover, they evaled on outputs before detokenization and not the real output, which apparently scores better.
-Bottom line - we weren't scoring in the same way.
-The paper [A Call for Clarity in Reporting BLEU Scores](https://arxiv.org/abs/1804.08771) invites developers to start using the same method for calculating the metrics (tldr: use `sacrebleu`).
+Bottom line - we weren't scoring in the same way (*).

+* footnote: the paper [A Call for Clarity in Reporting BLEU Scores](https://arxiv.org/abs/1804.08771) invites developers to start using the same method for calculating the metrics (tldr: use `sacrebleu`).

 Currently, this ported model is slightly behind the original on the BLEU scores, because model ensemble is not used, but it's impossible to tell the exact difference until the same measuring method is used.

 ## Porting new models

-After uploading the 4 `fairseq` models [here](https://huggingface.co/models?filter=facebook&tag=fsmt) it was then suggested to port 3 `wmt16` and 2 `wmt19` AllenAI models (Jungo Kasai, et al).
-The porting was a breeze, I just had to figure out how to put all the source files together as they were spread out through several unrelated archives and the conversion worked without a hitch.
+After uploading the 4 `fairseq` models [here](https://huggingface.co/models?filter=facebook&tag=fsmt) it was then suggested to port 3 `wmt16` and 2 `wmt19` AllenAI models ([Jungo Kasai, et al](https://github.com/jungokasai/deep-shallow/)).
+The porting was a breeze, as I only had to figure out how to put all the source files together, since they were spread out through several unrelated archives.
+Once this was done the conversion worked without a hitch.

 The only issue I discovered after porting is that I was getting a lower BLEU score than the original.
-Jungo Kasai, the original developer, was very helpful at suggesting that a custom `length_penalty=0.6` was used, and once I plugged that in I was getting much better results.
+Jungo Kasai, the creator of these models, was very helpful at suggesting that a custom hyper-parameter`length_penalty=0.6` was used, and once I plugged that in I was getting much better results.

-This discovery lead me to write a new script: [run_eval_search.py](https://github.com/huggingface/transformers/blob/129fdae04033fe4adfe013b734deaec6ec34ae2e/examples/seq2seq/run_eval_search.py`), which can be used to search various hyper-parameters to get the best BLEU scores.
+This discovery lead me to write a new script: [run_eval_search.py](https://github.com/huggingface/transformers/blob/129fdae04033fe4adfe013b734deaec6ec34ae2e/examples/seq2seq/run_eval_search.py`), which can be used to search various hyper-parameters that would lead to the best BLEU scores.
 Here is an example of its usage:

 ```
 # search space